rock-core/rock-and-syskit/source/syskit_basics/constant_generator.html.md

 move the arm tip from one point to another, expressed in the cartesian frame.

 `bundles/common_models` provides `Compositions::ConstantGenerator`, a generic
-component that produces a constant command of a certain type.
+implementation of a component that periodically emits a value of a certain type.
 This generator is a `Syskit::RubyTaskContext`, which is like an oroGen component that is part of the Syskit process.
-It's useful to create very simple components without having to get through the whole oroGen step, or stub existing components.
+It's useful to create very simple components without having to get through the whole oroGen step.
+It is also used in tests to stub existing components.

-`ConstantGenerator` is generic, so it's rarely used as-is.
-We will instead create a `Compositions::ArmCartesianConstantCommandGenerator` generator specialized for our purposes.
+`ConstantGenerator` is generic, so it's not used as-is.
+One instead creates a specific component for the task at hand.
+In our case, we'll create the `Compositions::ArmCartesianConstantCommandGenerator` generator specialized for our purposes.

 First, generate the new model